-In response to the global COVID-19 pandemic, anyone arriving in Queensland must quarantine if, in the last 14 days, they have:
+In response to the global COVID-19 situation, anyone arriving in Queensland must quarantine if they have been:

-- have been overseas in last 14 days (excluding travel on a quarantine free flight from a safe travel zone country)
+- overseas in the last 14 days (excluding travel on a quarantine free flight from a Queensland safe travel zone country)

-- been in a COVID-19 hotspot in the last 14 days or since the hotspot was declared (whichever is shorter), and the place is a COVID-19 hotspot at the time you enter Queensland.
+- in a COVID-19 hotspot in the last 14 days or since the hotspot was declared (whichever is shorter), and the place is a COVID-19 hotspot at the time they enter Queensland.

-You will need to stay at a government arranged hotel for 14 days unless you have received an exemption, which is rare.
+You will need to stay in government arranged accommodation for 14 days unless you have received an exemption, which is rare.

 Fees and payment

-Following the completion of your quarantine you will be sent an invoice to pay within 30 days.
-You may also apply to have the fee waived after you get the invoice.
+At the end of your quarantine you will be sent an invoice to pay within 30 days.
+You can apply to have the fee waived after you get the invoice.

 Read more about quarantine fees and payments.